brad-tech/localbitcoins-client/README.md

 ## Usage

-To use the HMAC Authentication Client, create a new `HMACAuthenticationClient` object and initialize with the hmac key and secret from Localbitcoins.
+To use the HMAC Authentication Client, create a new`HMACAuthenticationClient` object and initialize with the HMAC key and secret from Localbitcoins.

 ```php
 <?php